BudjakovDmitry/tech/linux/filesystem.md

 | **absolute path** is a path from root directory to destination | `/usr/bin/zip`          |
 | **relative path** is a path from current directory to destination | `../Documents/node.txt` |

+In almost all cases, we can omit the `./` part because it is implied.
+The following commands have the same result: `cd ./bin` or `cd bin`.

 ## Important facts about filenames

 - Filenames that begin with a period character are hidden.
 This only means that `ls`